 The Good Samaritan Revisited

-But before we turn to the often told story we might just recall why Jesus was being called on to answer the question in the first place.
-The lawyer was testing Jesus with a standard question, for which there was an agreed answer which was required for theological correctness.
+Yet before we consign today’s story to be filed as quaint and otherworldly there are clues in the story which give it some relevance to the current human condition.
+But first some background.
+The lawyer was checking out Jesus with a deceptively innocent question.
 What must I do to inherit eternal life? – and the gist of the answer Jesus challenged the lawyer to produce himself – was one backed by scripture going back to Leviticus.
-“Love God and Love your neighbour as yourself”.
+“Love God and Love your neighbour as yourself”…Nothing new there.

 Because Jesus had escaped that one by affirming the standard agreed answer, he must now be pushed further, which the lawyer does with his next question.
 “Who is my neighbour?”
 This is the tricky one, because if he answers “other Jews” as tradition requires, his gospel becomes redundant in terms of what is already on offer from the Pharisees.
 If he answers “ everyone, regardless of faith, race or gender” he would in the eyes of his listeners become a self- convicted heretic .